-- (i) all classes of members of the Issuer pass all resolutions required to approve the scheme by the majorities required under the Corporations Act, to approve the scheme; and - (ii) all conditions to the implementation of the scheme, including any necessary regulatory or shareholder approvals (but not including approval of the scheme by the court), have been satisfied or waived.

-Amendments to the Terms or the Deed Poll:

-At any time and from time to time, but subject to compliance with the Corporations Act and all other applicable laws, the Issuer may, without the consent of the Holders, amend the Terms or the Deed Poll if the Issuer is of the opinion that such amendment is:

-- (a) of a formal or technical or minor nature; - (b) made to cure any ambiguity or correct any manifest error; - (c) necessary or expedient for the purpose of enabling the Notes to be offered for subscription or for sale under the laws for the time being in force in any place; - (d) necessary to comply with the provisions of any statute or the requirements of any statutory authority; - (e) made in accordance with the Issuer's adjustment rights in clause 7 of the Terms: - (f) made to: - (i) amend the Terms of the Notes to align them with any Relevant Term Subordinated Instrument issued after the Issue Date; - (ii) alter the definition of "Relevant Subordinated Instruments", "Relevant Tier 1 Capital Instruments" or "Relevant Term Subordinated Instruments" on account of the issue after the Issue Date of capital instruments of the Issuer or the Suncorp Group; or - (g) in any other case, not materially prejudicial to the interests of the Holders as a whole.
+or (b) arrang would 50% o a court orders the holding of meetings to approve a scheme of arrangement under Part 5.1 of the Corporations Act, which scheme would result in a person having a relevant interest in more than 50% of the Ordinary Shares that will be in issue after the scheme is implemented and: (i) all classes of members of the Issuer pass all resolutions required to approve the scheme by the majorities required under the Corporations Act, to approve the scheme; and (ii) all conditions to the implementation of the scheme, including any necessary regulatory or shareholder approvals (but not including approval of the scheme by the court), have been satisfied or waived.
+Amendments to the Terms or the Deed Poll: At any time and from time to time, but subject to compliance with the Corporations Act and all other applicable laws, the Issuer may, without the consent of the Holders, amend the Terms or the Deed Poll if the Issuer is of the opinion that such amendment is: (a) of a for rmal or technical or minor nature; (b) made t to cure any ambiguity or correct any manifest error; (c) necessary or expedient for the purpose of enabling the Notes to be offered for subscription or for sale under the laws for the time being in force in any place; (d) sary to comply with the provisions of any statute or the ements of any statutory authority; (e) made i of the in accordance with the Issuer's adjustment rights in clause 7 Terms; (f) made t to: (i) amend the Terms of the Notes to align them with any Relevant Term Subordinated Instrument issued after the Issue Date; (ii) alter the definition of "Relevant Subordinated Instruments", "Relevant Tier 1 Capital Instruments" or "Relevant Term Subordinated Instruments" on account of the issue after the Issue Date of capital instruments of the Issuer or the

+Suncorp Group; or

+(g) in any other case, not materially prejudicial to the interests of the Holders as a whole.